Almond Toast (raw, vegan, gluten-free)

 - Have 1-2 dehydrator trays ready lined with the mesh sheet.

-- Dehydrate at 145 degrees (F) for 1 hour (explained here), and then reduce to 115 degrees (F) until crisp and no moisture remains.
+- Dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) until crisp and no moisture remains.
+This is meant to be a crunchy bread, not soft.

 - Store in an airtight container for 1-2 weeks.